Infineon/high-side-switch/docs/sw-frmwk/arduino/arduino-examples.rst

 This example shows the usage of all the offered functionalities of the shield.
 It has 2 parts:

-1. PART A
+1. Part A
   * Switches a channel ON
   * Reads current through the switch, battery voltage and performs diagnosis in 'ON' state
   * Switches the channel OFF
   * Reads current through the switch, battery voltage and performs diagnosis in 'OFF' state

-2. PART B
+2. Part B
   * Switch multiple channels 'ON' at once
   * Switch multiple channels 'OFF' at once